 I waited until August 2019 before I finally had the laparoscopy by a specialist surgeon to diagnose the deep infiltrating endometriosis and treat it, but at least I have peace of mind now that all those years I was suffering from this invisible disease and it wasn’t all in my head!

 Naturally, my husband noticed my struggles with my invisible illness.
-The pain was excruciating but I did not know how to show it to my family, friends, even doctors who didn’t believe me.
+The pain was excruciating but I did not know how to show it to my family, friends, and even doctors who didn’t believe me.

 Since this article is quite a long one, to make it easier for you to navigate through it, I have decided to dissect it into a few segments.
 The table of contents will allow you to skip between each section.

-It is advisable to go from the first point to the last to get the sense of it all, but feel free to jump to any section you want.
+It is advisable to go from the first point to the last to get a sense of it all, but feel free to jump to any section you want.
 In this article you will find: